EPA RRP Ruling

 Lead Renovator (Both initial and refresher courses) classes in Arizona available through the PDCA, the Painting and Decorating Contractors of America as well as Etc. Compliance Solutions.

-the link to see the complete listing.
+Please click on the link below to see the complete listing.

 For information about the EPA RRP regulations and safety, go to this website.